Capstone Connect Student Project Matching Site

 Frequently Asked Questions

-Yes, you don’t have to work on a capstone project that is based in your home department.
+Yes, you don’t have to work on a capstone project that is based in your home department, but you do need to check if the project is accepting students from your home department.

-Often projects are interdisciplinary in nature and have students from different departments work on the project.
+Often projects are interdisciplinary in nature and have students from different departments work together.